Schizophreni/DerainResearch/README.md

 ![](https://img.shields.io/badge/recent%20update-2021%20Oct.-red) ![](https://img.shields.io/badge/PaperNumber-36-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red) ![](https://img.shields.io/badge/Issues-Welcome-red)

-Must-read papers on Image de-raining which include recent prior based and learning based methods.
+Papers on Image de-raining which include recent prior based and learning based methods.
 The paper list is mainly maintained by  [Schizophreni](https://github.com/Schizophreni/).
 We have merged the paper listed in [DerainZoo](https://github.com/nnUyi/DerainZoo) and re-organized recent papers for better comparison and understanding.
 Note that this list is also friendly for writing introduction or related work of your academic paper.

 ## Contents